TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/FINAL-PROJECT-APPROVAL.md

 ## 🎊 Project Completion Declaration

-### The TeamReel Constitutional Foundation & Enforcement System is COMPLETE
+### The project Constitutional Foundation & Enforcement System is COMPLETE

 **All 8 Work Packages**: ✅ DONE
 **All 30+ Subtasks**: ✅ DONE